 Equinor, who will become the operator of Rosebank, on Monday said the transaction would strengthen its UK portfolio, which includes the Mariner development, attractive exploration opportunities, and three producing offshore wind farms.

-Al Cook, Equinor’s executive vice president for global strategy & business development and UK country manager saud: “We have a proven track record of high-value field developments across the North Sea and will now be able to deploy this experience on a new project in the UK.
+Al Cook, Equinor’s executive vice president for global strategy & business development and UK country manager said: “We have a proven track record of high-value field developments across the North Sea and will now be able to deploy this experience on a new project in the UK.

 “Today’s agreement allows us to buy back into an asset in which we previously had a participating interest, demonstrating our strategy of creating value through oil price cycles.
-The acquisition of Rosebank complements our portfolio of oil, gas and wind assets in this country, in line with our strategy as a broad energy company.” he said.
+The acquisition of Rosebank complements our portfolio of oil, gas and wind assets in this country, in line with our strategy as a broad energy company,” he said.

 “With Rosebank, a standalone development in the underexplored West of Shetland region, we strengthen our upstream portfolio, which also includes Mariner, one of the largest investments on the UKCS in over a decade.
 As we have done with other projects in our portfolio, such as Johan Castberg and Bay du Nord, we intend to leverage our experience and competence to create further value in Rosebank, in alignment with the UK Government’s priority of maximizing the economic recovery of the UKCS,” says Hedda Felin, Equinor’s senior vice president for UK & Ireland offshore.